 Have you ever noticed the number of people on their phones while shopping in a store?

 Most likely, they're comparing prices of items online or reading reviews of products.
 This is nothing new and retailers like Target know this.
-In fact, they found that 75 percent of their digital shoppers start their consumer journey on mobile.

 So, where do consumers start their mobile search?